Long sentence for man accused of trying to aid Islamic State

 “Drench that land with ... they blood,” Schimenti told the man before taking him to an airport for a purported trip to Syria, according to the government.

-The FBI began investigating the Zion man based on social media posts in favor of Islamic State.
+The FBI began investigating the Zion, Illinois, man based on social media posts in favor of Islamic State.

 “In the end, your honor, really I guess I’m just asking for another chance at life," Schimenti told the judge while apologizing.